zhaofeng-shu33/bhcd/README.md

 [![Build Status](https://travis-ci.com/zhaofeng-shu33/bhcd.svg?branch=master)](https://travis-ci.com/zhaofeng-shu33/bhcd)
 [![Windows](https://ci.appveyor.com/api/projects/status/github/zhaofeng-shu33/bhcd?branch=master&svg=true)](https://ci.appveyor.com/project/zhaofeng-shu33/bhcd)

+Origin

+This repository comes from [bhcd](https://github.com/blundellc/bhcd).
+The main difference is that this repository uses CMake build system while the original one uses `autoconfig`.
+The build instructions has some problems even with Unix system.
+We use CMake to make the algorithm cross-platform, supporting Windows and Unix.

 ## How to build

 You need to install glib and gsl as dependency.
 Then using standard cmake way to build the project for your operating system.